chirajayagg/Cross-Modal-Prompt-Injection/README.md

 ## Overview

 Most existing research on prompt injection focuses exclusively on text-based attack vectors.
-This project goes further — both ChatGPT (GPT-4o) and Gemini Advanced are now fully multimodal platforms that accept text, images, PDFs, and Word documents.
+This project goes further with both ChatGPT (GPT-4o) and Gemini Advanced are now fully multimodal platforms that accept text, images, PDFs, and Word documents.
 We systematically evaluate how well each platform resists prompt injection across all major input modalities and compare their robustness head-to-head.

 We structured our study around four experiments: